 A) New Round

-1. This starts the scorecard over and (if necessary) allows users to select a new course.
+This starts the scorecard over and (if necessary) allows users to either start a new round or select a new course.

 B) Add More Players

-1. An unlimited number of players can be added to a scorecard, but most add four or less.
+Playing partners can be added to a scorecard.
 Clicking the + will bring up the below screen:

 C) Scoring Game